Well

 Now perhaps at first glance this seems an easy find, but I have one overriding requirement – size.

-There is no doubt that when you start to add functions, invariably the diameter and thickness of the watch increases and in fact the main two reasons for not owning a Digital Compass watch is just that –
+There is no doubt that when you start to add functions, invariably the

-2) I don't want a digital only display –
+1) They are too big and 2) I don't want a digital only display – My preference is for analogue with a secondary digital display.

-Checking out the Casio range I looked at the Pro Trek range as I like the extra functions they can provide, but the diameter (width) is often 50mm+ which for my smallish wrist, frankly, is a bit silly.
+50mm+ which for my smallish wrist, frankly, is a bit silly.
 The only ones that come within my size are the “slimline” series, or PRG110 style, but these are solely digital.

 G-Shock models were out of my size range, most at + 50mm, with the odd one at 46mm (the 960 series ) but again digital only.
-The Standard analogues ( GAC100 ) were also +50mm and some of the Digi-Ana models not only too large at + 50mm, but many had cluttered dials and part or full skeleton hands, which did nothing for readability.
+The Standard analogues ( GAC100 ) were also +50mm and some of the Digi-Ana

-The G-Lide series whilst actually OK size wise, were not quite the specification I required and having a permanent “tide info” display, didn't appeal, not being the nautical type.
+The G-Lide series whilst actually OK size wise, were not quite the

 Tough Solar AQ-S800W-1E